nimshav/EthnoComm-Repository/README.md

    <body>
       <p><h4>Project Conventions and Production Standards</h4></p>
       <p>A) The bibliography is organized by year of publication from the top-down.
 Within each year, publications are organized by authors' names as accepted elswhere in the acadameia.</p>
-      <p>B) At this inittal point, the project is written as a single html file due to my (dis)abilities as a programmer.
+      <p>B) The project is written as a single html file due to my (dis)abilities as a programmer.
 Participants who wish to implement code that I do not know how to write can do so only if they are willing to commit to the production process in the longrun.
 Such
                  individuals are welcome to contact me directly at: <a href="https://00806.net/?page_id=7">00806.net</a>.</p>
       <p>C) The html standard for coding an item in this bibliogrphy is the following:</p>
       <p>Line 1: Author name and year of publication.</p>